About Us

 Donna Haraway

-Savage Craic is a living partnership between llewyn máire (they/siad), Dr. Lisa Newman (she/they), local and international herbalists, artists, makers, Irish soil/ seed workers, and an eclectic family of plantcestors, microbial mates, and fungikin— fermenting lifeways in the Irish Free State since 2015.
+Savage Craic is a living partnership between llewyn máire (they/siad), Dr. Lisa Newman (she/they), Irish soil/ seed workers, local and international herbalists, artists, makers, and an eclectic family of plantcestors, microbial mates, and fungikin— fermenting lifeways in the Irish Free State since 2015.

 •────────•°•🜁🜃•⨳•🜂🜄•°•────────•

-llewyn máire, known in community as lle (yE), is the primary facilitator and maker for Savage Craic.
+llewyn máire, known in community as lle (yE), is currently the primary facilitator and maker for Savage Craic.

 This led to decades in community and professional kitchens; from Food Not Bombs to fine dining — where they developed a passion for cultivation, fermentation, and food as medicine.